 Turning the eggs regularly is critical to prevent the embryos from sticking to the shell membranes.

-• Methods: If turning manually, mark each egg with an “X” on one side and an “O” on the other to ensure you rotate them evenly.
+- Methods: If turning manually, mark each egg with an “X” on one side.
+Mark an “O” on the other side to ensure you rotate them evenly.
 Gently turn each egg 180 degrees to promote uniform development.

 Monitoring the Development to Hatch Chicken Eggs